artivis/artivis.github.io/content/post/2022/ros2-humble.md

 We will then edit it to add the bits we need.
 But rather than editing the profile itself, we will work on a good-old yaml file, located on our machine.
-The reason is that it is more comfortable and most importantly, we will be able to carry that yaml file and re-use it on other machines.
+The reason is that it is more convenient and most importantly, we will be able to carry that yaml file and re-use it on other machines.
-Let's create that file,
+Let's create that profile,

 ```bash
 mkdir -p ~/lxc_dotfiles/profile/
 touch ~/lxc_dotfiles/profile/ros2-humble.yml
 ```

-Let us then populate it as follows,
+which we populate as follows,

 ```yaml
 config: